turingschool/mod-0-project-be/section3/reflection.md

 ## Section 3 Reflection

+> Markdown Q: How do you indent a Blockquote like this?

 1. How different did your workflow feel this week, considering we asked you to follow the Pomodoro technique?
   > Breaking my work periods into small chunks of 30 min and taking breaks helped sustain my energy and focus this week.
 My workflow feels more manageable.
 30min breaks with intentional 3-5 minute breaks is my sweet spot for not getting too distracted or too tired.